ryanjoneil/rams/README.md

 gem install rams
 ```

-Now install GLPK or whatever solver you wish.
+Now install HiGHS or whatever solver you wish.
 The command below works on Fedora
 Linux.
 Consult the solver instructions for installation on your platform.

 ```bash